Kronos9247/UDF/README.md

 This Format-Parser (Software) is written by [Kronos924](github.com\Kronos9247).

-This Program is just a proof of concept and I used regex to parse the file syntax **This software is a total rewrite!!
+This Program is just a proof of concept and I used regex to parse the file syntax.
+**This software is a total rewrite!!
 No copied code from the original project!**